neural-imagery/.github/profile/README.md

 # Neural Imagery
 Visit [neuralimagery.com](https://neuralimagery.com) to see an overview of our mission and our house.
 The goal is to stream visual imagination from your brain.

-The house is currently ongoing!
-Message us if you'd like to attend our demo day September 23/24 evening in Cambridge, MA.
+The house has concluded, and we are pending paper publication.
+The zoom recording of our September 24 demo day in Cambridge, MA can be accessed [here](https://harvard.zoom.us/rec/share/Lu1hCwnSOzA3Ms1T4iTq03R5-1q_OFMjEjbjNOoZIRDYvADXaTt75Lo5FnetV28-.JQ90F8r4fbi9JLg1).

 ## Repo Breakdown